File Controller

 4. Select the appropriate reference sound pressure level (SPL) for your calibration.

-5. Click on the Calibrate.
+5. Click on Calibrate.
 The calibration process should take approximately 2 seconds.

 While calibration is running, observe the level meter (indicated as a black rectangle) for activity on the chosen input channel.